About Mental Health Reform

 - provide security to, and ensuring the health and safety of, employees, volunteers and visitors to company premises;

-- administer and improve our website and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;
+- administer and improve the MHR website and for internal operations, including troubleshooting, data analysis, testing, research, statistical and survey purposes;

 - as part of our efforts to keep our website safe and secure; and